Divide, then Ground: Adapting Frame Selection to Query Types for Long-Form Video Understanding: Revisiting Inference Mechanism of LMM in Video Understanding

 \section{Revisiting Inference Mechanism of LMM in Video Understanding}

 Consider a video $V$ with $T$ frames, denoted as $\{f_i\}_{i=1}^T$, along with a query $Q$.
-In VQA task, the model receives with the video $V$ and the query $Q$ as inputs and is tasked with generating a response $A$ that accurately addresses the query.
+In VQA task, the model receives the video $V$ and the query $Q$ as inputs and is tasked with generating a response $A$ that accurately addresses the query.
 In contemporary approaches, due to computational limitations and the language model's restricted context length $L$, only a subset of $N$ uniformly sampled frames, denoted as $\{f'_i\}_{i=1}^N$, is processed, where $N \ll T$.
-These selected frames are then combined with the query $Q$ and fed into the LMM, which autoregressively generates the answer $A$: Obviously, a small subset of $N$ frames is often insufficient to capture the full content of a video, particularly in longer sequences.
+These selected frames are then combined with the query $Q$ and fed into the LMM, which autoregressively generates the answer $A$:

+Obviously, a small subset of $N$ frames is often insufficient to capture the full content of a video, particularly in longer sequences.
 To address this, recent studies~\cite{chen2024longvilascalinglongcontextvisual, zhang2024longcontexttransferlanguage} have focused on extending model context lengths to allow more frames as input.
 However, this raises an important question: \textit{Does increasing the number of uniformly sampled input frames enhance performance on VQA task?}

-\paragraph{More frames doesn't mean improved performance.} To investigate this, we conducted an evaluation using three pretrained LMMs: Qwen2.5-VL-7B~\cite{bai2025qwen25vltechnicalreport}, InternVL3-8B~\cite{zhu2025internvl3exploringadvancedtraining}, and LLaVA-OneVision-7B~\cite{li2024llavaonevisioneasyvisualtask}, across three long-form video understanding benchmarks: MLVU~\cite{zhou2025mlvubenchmarkingmultitasklong}, VideoMME~\cite{fu2024videommefirstevercomprehensiveevaluation}, and LongVideoBench~\cite{wu2024longvideobenchbenchmarklongcontextinterleaved}.
+\paragraph{More frames do not mean improved performance.} To investigate this, we conducted an evaluation using three pretrained LMMs: Qwen2.5-VL-7B~\cite{bai2025qwen25vltechnicalreport}, InternVL3-8B~\cite{zhu2025internvl3exploringadvancedtraining}, and LLaVA-OneVision-7B~\cite{li2024llavaonevisioneasyvisualtask}, across three long-form video understanding benchmarks: MLVU~\cite{zhou2025mlvubenchmarkingmultitasklong}, VideoMME~\cite{fu2024videommefirstevercomprehensiveevaluation}, and LongVideoBench~\cite{wu2024longvideobenchbenchmarklongcontextinterleaved}.
 We employed uniform frame sampling with varying frame counts to evaluate the impact of frame count on model performance.
 As illustrated in Figure~\ref{fig:cons}, a consistent pattern emerges across all models and benchmarks: performance initially improves with more input frames but declines beyond a certain point.